Everything You Need to Know to Visit Lake Atitlan

 Our Top Tip: if you can, take the boat in the morning when the water is calmer.
 The wind usually picks up in the afternoon and makes the conditions rougher.

-Chicken buses are also a common way to get around the lake.
+Chicken buses are also a common way of getting around Lake Atitlan.
 You may have to take a few rather than a direct one, but they’re fun and cheap to use.
-They’re also quite straightforward to use if you do have to change.
-Usually, your next bus will pick you up exactly where the last one dropped you off.
+They’re also quite straightforward to use if you do have to change as usually, your next bus will depart exactly where the last one dropped you off.

 How Long Should I Spend on Lake Atitlan?

-Lake Atitlan is somewhere you can spend a few days or a few months.
-I spent three nights here and I would have liked at least one if not two more.
+There are so many wonderful things to do on Lake Atitlan and places to experience that you can spend anywhere from a few days to a few months.
+I had 3 nights and would have liked a couple more.

-I’d recommend at least two nights in two places so you can experience the different vibes of the villages and the contrasting views on different sides of the lake.
-Four nights in total will give you enough time to get a feel for the place and try out various things to do.
+I’d recommend at least two nights in two places so you can experience the different atmospheres of the villages and the contrasting views on different sides of the lake.
+Four nights will give you enough time to get a feel for the place and try various things.

 It’s also very common for people to spend longer here either through one of the numerous volunteering options or at a yoga retreat.

-I hope you’ve found this guide helpful in planning your visit to Lake Atitlan.
+I hope you’ve found this guide helpful in planning your visit to Lago Atitlan.
 If you have any questions, feel free to leave a comment or contact us 🙂